WilsonKinyua/WilsonKinyua/README.md

 Here are some few things about me:

 - 🔭 I’m currently working on a ecommerce store and hotel booking web app
-- 🌱 I’m currently learning ANGULAR JS
+- 🌱 I’m currently exapanding more and more in web development
 - 👯 I’m looking to collaborate on Frontend or backend projects
 - 💬 Ask me about Web development
 - 📫 How to reach me: